Contact The Council:

 All questions of order shall be decided by the Presiding Officer with the right of appeal to the majority of Councilmembers present.

-1. All meetings of the Council shall adjourn no later than 10:00 p.m.
-If the Council desires to extend the meeting, a motion shall be required of a majority plus one vote or consensus of Councilmembers present.
+1. All meetings of the Council shall adjourn no later than 10:00 p.m., unless extended by majority approval of the Councilmembers present.
 Items not acted on by the 10:00 p.m. deadline shall be deferred to the next respective Council meeting as Unfinished Business, unless Council, by a majority vote or consensus of members present, determines otherwise.

 V. Public Participation